Online, Virtual and Classroom Courses

 Explore the IOSH Working Safely course here.

-IOSH vs Non-Accredited Courses
+IOSH vs Non-Approved Courses

 A. Quality of the Course

-B. Wide Recognition of the Qualification
+B. Wide Recognition of the Course

-Non-accredited courses are known as a form of non-formal learning which still have an element of structure and teacher lead learning, however in most cases, will not lead to formal certification.
+Non-approved courses are known as a form of non-formal learning which still have an element of structure and teacher lead learning, however in most cases, will not lead to formal certification.
 While in many cases this isn’t detrimental, having your staff certified with the biggest health and safety membership organisation in the world will have significant benefits.

 C. Quality of the Provider

 Awarding bodies like IOSH have to undertake quality control checks on training providers offering their courses to ensure it is being delivered to an acceptable quality.
-In choosing an accredited course you can have faith that your staff are receiving up to date, relevant and consistent information no matter which provider you choose.
+In choosing an approved course you can have faith that your staff are receiving up to date, relevant and consistent information no matter which provider you choose.

 Related Blogs